 Material resource extraction and processing account for approximately 55 percent of global greenhouse gas emissions.
 Increasing recycling reduces climate, environmental, and social impacts of materials use, and keeps valuable resources in use instead of in landfills.
 Municipal solid waste management has long suffered from a lack of investment.
 Some communities that lack waste management infrastructure do not have curbside waste collection services, recycling, or composting programs, which increases the burden on limited landfill capacity and increases greenhouse gas emissions.
 For example, more than one-third (nearly 100 million tons) of the United States (U.S.) municipal waste stream is organic waste.
 The production and current management of organics contributes to a broad range of negative environmental impacts, including climate change, air pollutants, water scarcity, biodiversity loss, and soil and water quality degradation.
-For example, producing, grading, packing, processing, distributing, retailing, and preparing the amount of food that is currently wasted annually in the U.S. contributes greenhouse gas (GHG) emissions equivalent to that of 42 coal-fired power plants and requires enough water and energy to supply more than 50 million homes each year.4 When food waste and other organics go to the landfill, they release methane, a powerful greenhouse gas.
-In 2020, 14.5% of human-related methane emissions came from landfills.
 Mismanaged waste also can compound health, economic, and undesirable social conditions in disadvantaged communities that are marginalized by underinvestment and overburdened by pollution.

-The EPA and others have undertaken significant efforts to promote the circular economy in the United States.
+The EPA and others have undertaken significant efforts to promote a circular economy in the United States.
 In 2015, the EPA and the United States Department of Agriculture (USDA) announced the U.S. 2030 Food Loss and Waste Reduction Goal, seeking to cut food loss and waste in half by the year 2030.
 In 2020, the EPA announced the National Recycling Goal to increase the U.S. recycling rate to 50 percent by 2030 and to galvanize efforts to strengthen the U.S. recycling system.
 One year later, the EPA released the National Recycling Strategy: Part One of a Series on Building a Circular Economy for All.
-That same day, federal funding was made available to support the strategy when the Infrastructure Investment and Jobs Act, also known as the 2021 Bipartisan Infrastructure Law (BIL), was signed into law.
-The National Recycling Strategy establishes a vision for building a circular economy to reduce material use, redesign materials to be less resource intensive, and recapture "waste" as a resource to manufacture new materials and products.
+That same day, federal funding was made available to support the strategy when the Infrastructure Investment and Jobs Act (IIJA), also known as the Bipartisan Infrastructure Law (BIL) was signed into law.
+The National Recycling Strategy established a vision for building a circular economy to reduce material use, redesign materials to be less resource intensive, and recapture "waste" as a resource to manufacture new materials and products.
 As part one of the series, the National Recycling Strategy focuses on municipal solid waste recycling.

-In June 2024, the White House, along with EPA, USDA, and the U.S. Food and Drug Administration (FDA), released part two of the series, the National Strategy for Reducing Food Loss and Waste and Recycling Organics.
-The goal of this strategy is to prevent the loss and waste of food and increase recycling of organic materials, reduce greenhouse gas emissions, save households and businesses money, and build healthier, cleaner communities.
-This vision and strategies for a circular economy align
+In June 2024, the White House, along with EPA, USDA, and the U.S. Food and Drug Administration (FDA) released part two of the series, the National Strategy for Reducing Food Loss and Waste and Recycling Organics.
+The goal of this strategy is to prevent the loss and waste of food and increase recycling of organic materials to support a circular economy for all, reduce greenhouse gas emissions, save households and businesses money, and build healthier, cleaner communities.
+This vision and strategies for a circular economy align with the language and the goals identified in the Save Our Seas 2.0 Act regarding solid waste infrastructure and management in the United States.